 Vessels and equipment that are intended to be "held and used" in the Company's business are assessed for impairment when events or circumstances indicate the carrying value of the asset may not be recoverable.
-If the asset's net carrying value exceeds the net undiscounted cash flows expected to be generated over its remaining useful life and the fair value of the asset is less than its carrying value, the carrying value, asset is reduced to its estimated fair value.
+The Company's evaluation of events or circumstances that may indicate impairment, include, amongst others, an assessment of the intended use of the assets and anticipated operating cash flows, which is primarily influenced by the estimate of future charter rates for the vessels.
+The Company did not identify any indicators of impairment as of December 31, 2023 for its vessels.
+If the asset's net carrying value exceeds the estimated net undiscounted cash flows expected to be generated over its remaining useful life and the fair value of the asset is less than its carrying value, the carrying value of the asset is reduced to its estimated fair value.
 The estimated fair value for the Company's impaired vessels is determined using discounted cash flows or appraised values.
 In cases where an active second-hand sale and purchase market exists, an appraised value is used to estimate the fair value of an impaired vessel.
 An appraised value is generally the amount the Company would expect to receive if it were to sell the vessel.
 The appraised values are provided by third parties where available or prepared by the Company based on second-hand sale and purchase market data.
-In cases where an active second-hand sale and purchase market data.
-In cases where an active second-hand sale and purchase market data.
+In cases where an active second-hand sale and purchase market does not exist, or in certain other cases, the Company uses a discounted cash flow approach to estimate the fair value of an impaired vessel.